armory/docs/content/en/docs/installation/guide/install-on-aws.md

 - You have a persistent working directory in which to work in.
 One option here is `~/aws-spinnaker`

-- You will create AWS resources, such as service accounts, that will be permanently associated with your Spinnaker cluster
+- You will create AWS resources, such as service accounts, that will be permanently associated with your Armory cluster

 ## Installation Summary

-In order to install Spinnaker, this document covers the following things:
+In order to install Armory, this document covers the following things:

-- Generating a `kubeconfig` file, which is a Kubernetes credential file that Halyard and Spinnaker will use to communicate with the Kubernetes cluster where Spinnaker will be installed
+- Generating a `kubeconfig` file, which is a Kubernetes credential file that Halyard and Armory will use to communicate with the Kubernetes cluster where Armory will be installed
-- Creating an S3 bucket for Spinnaker to store persistent configuration in
+- Creating an S3 bucket for Armory to store persistent configuration in
-- Creating an IAM user that Spinnaker will use to access the S3 bucket
+- Creating an IAM user that Armory will use to access the S3 bucket
 - Running the Halyard daemon in a Docker container

   - Persistent configuration directories from the workstation/host will be mounted into the container